This article shows you how to Create New Organization Accounts with User Administration and Sign-Ups.

 STEP 6: Tap <ESC> on your keyboard to terminate the Add User sequence.

-NOTE: The User Administration dialog provides Import Users/ Export Users that allows you to create more than a few Accounts at one time.
+NOTE: The User Administration dialog provides Import/ Export facilities that allow you to create more than a few Accounts at one time.

 Looking Deeper: Case-insensitive Usernames and Organizations